Widget SDK

 beta: true,

 });identify() after track(), previous anonymous events are not retroactively merged.
-Call identify() as early as possible in your app lifecycle.signalpad.track(eventName, metadata?)
+Call identify() as early as possible in your app lifecycle.signalpad.track(eventName, properties?)

 | Parameter | Type | Description |